suyashvsingh/rce70-next/README.md

     npm run dev
     ```

-4. Application will run on PORT 5173
+4. Application will run on PORT 3000

-5. Write the code, and give any input (if required)
+5. Write the code and give any input (if required)

 6. Run the code using Run button or <kbd>Alt</kbd> + <kbd>Enter</kbd> key